 Research Assistants in Practice

-Our RAs in Practice have served non-profit partners including local government units and agencies like the Minnesota Watershed Management Organization and Dakota County Technical College, national non-profits like Trust for Public Land, and local non-profits like the Minneapolis Parks Foundation, UMore Park, and Metro Blooms.
+Our RAs in Practice have served non-profit partners including local government units and agencies like the City of Minneapolis Departments of Community Planning and Economic Development and Public Works and Dakota County Technical College, national non-profits like Trust for Public Land, local non-profits like the Minneapolis Parks Foundation and Juxtaposition Arts, and design firms like LHB.
 Our RAs have examined emerging best practices around sustainability, interdisciplinary professional and agency collaboration, market trends, and societal needs.

 Our partners value students’ contributions toward advancing their mission and keeping them on the cutting-edge of contemporary research in the field.
 Our students value the educational opportunity of tackling real-world challenges.
 Students also receive an hourly stipend, a tuition reduction, and health care at a reduced cost.

-This year we will have the largest group of RAs in Practice yet thanks to our partners at the Minneapolis Parks Foundation, City of Minneapolis, St. Paul Riverfront Corporation, Trust for Public Land, Minnesota Watershed Management Organization, Juxtaposition Arts, and Destination Medical Center.
-We are very grateful for their support.
-The Minneapolis Parks Foundation has increased its number of RAs from 1 to 3 and those students are now working on important local issues like planning for public spaces in downtown Minneapolis, better connecting North Minneapolis to the Mississippi River, and the future of the Upper Harbor Terminal site.
+The Minneapolis Parks Foundation recently increased their RA positions (from one to three) and those students are now working on important local issues like planning for public spaces in downtown Minneapolis, better connecting North Minneapolis to the Mississippi River, and the future of the Upper Harbor Terminal site.

 We are always looking to expand opportunities for our students to connect and engage with the community.
 If you are interested in funding a research assistant or becoming a community partner please consider becoming a sponsor today.
 Contact the department administrator for more information.